bmyword/AI300-OOP/README.md

 * How to use this codebase
   - Use it as a starting point for your future practice (and capstone)
   - Implement features incrementally on a "need-to" basis e.g. start with data loading features, and once you get to model implementation, start with `train()` and use `pass` for un-implemented methods until you get to them.
   - Strive to reproduce the implementation from scratch as far as possible.
 Refrain from copy-pasting code chunks unless you truly understand them!
-(Except `DBDataLoader` which contains [boilerplate code](https://g.co/kgs/KmVdPG) for interacting with MySQLServer)

 Feel free to reach out to your instructor team if you face issues or have follow-up questions.